 IRON THERAPY INC. (aka IRON THERAPY PROJECT) is a veteran founded, family operated, non-profit organization dedicated to veteran wellness.
-We are a 501(c)(3) charity registered with the New York State Department of State as well as the New York State Charities Bureau as a charitable organization.
+We are a 501(c)(3) charity registered in New York State and California as a charitable organization.
 Our only goal is to help the veteran community by providing healthy, fun, and proactive methods for veterans seeking to achieve physical and mental well being.

 President and CEO